forem/forem/docs/tests/test-flags.md

 ### `js: true` Flag

-`js: true` indicates to our specs that we want the javascript on the page to be execute when the page is rendered.
-One side effect of running our javascript is that a lot of pages will hit Elasticsearch.
-Since we don't clean out Elasticsearch between every single spec(because it is very costly) this can lead to unexpected data being loaded for a spec.
-To prevent this use the `:stub_elasticsearch` flag.
+`js: true` indicates to our specs that we want the javascript on the page to be executed when the page is rendered.
+One side effect of running our javascript in our specs is that a lot of pages will hit Elasticsearch.
+Since we don't clean out Elasticsearch between every single spec (because it is very costly) this can lead to unexpected data being loaded for a spec.
+To prevent this from happening, we can use the `:stub_elasticsearch` flag.
 The `:stub_elasticsearch` flag will stub all index and search requests made to Elasticsearch and return an empty response.
-This will ensure that no unwanted data shows up on your page.
+This will ensure that no unwanted data shows up on your spec's page.